vsivsi/meteor-job-collection/README.md

 **A:** Anywhere you want!

+ job-collection is extremely flexible in where the work can get done; from workers that only run on the Meteor server to hundreds of node.js workers running on a cluster or in the cloud.
+In some cases work can even be done within properly authenticated Meteor clients.

 Below is a pure node.js program that can obtain jobs from the server above and "get 'em done".
 Powerfully, this can be run ***anywhere*** that has node.js and can connect to the server.
 The secret sauce here is the [meteor-job npm package](https://www.npmjs.org/search?q=meteor-job), which is fully interoperable with job-collection.

+*NOTE!* Worker code very similar to what is shown below (without all of the DDP setup) can also run on the Meteor server or even in a Meteor client.
+Everything before the call to `Job.processJobs()` is just code to connect and authenticate a pure node.js script with a Meteor server.

 ```js
 ///////////////////